jaymiews/jaymiews.github.io/index.md

-## Welcome to Jaymie's
+## Welcome :D

-Jaymie Wenjia Song is a first-year PhD student in Political Science at Tsinghua University, Beijing.
+Jaymie (Wenjia) Song is a first-year PhD student in Political Science at Tsinghua University, Beijing.

 <br/>